chtsao8/lab64-MBA/README.md

 # lab64 Motorized Board Association

 Welcome!
 If you're here, you're probably interested in building your own electric skateboard.
-Whether you're a seasoned maker or a newbie, we'll help guide your way to building your very own e-board.
+Whether you're a seasoned maker or a newbie, we'll help guide your way to building your very own motorized board.

 Feedback is always appreciated!
 Please send any questions, comments, or suggestions to <chtsao@stanford.edu>.